daftpoe/GX-music-Daftpoe/README.md

 This Chrome extension plays background music in the GX Browser.
 It has been optimized for robustness, maintainability, and efficiency.

+## Features

+- **Volume Control:** Adjust the music volume using the slider in the popup.
+- **Track Repetition:** The current track will repeat until a new one is selected.

 ## Optimizations

 The following optimizations have been made: